 However, the trust transformation is occurring in the blind spots of the C-suite.
 To understand this new concept, business leaders need to know that:

 - People are wired to trust.
 When we, as users, feel betrayed by a brand, we redirect our trust elsewhere.
-Value-based start-ups are beginning to appeal more and more to customers who look for authenticity, empathy, and purpose.
+Customers who look for authenticity, empathy, and purpose are begninning to turn to value-based small companies.
 In fact, 1 in 5 UK customers will leave a brand if it is not aligned with their personal values.

 - The two sides of technology.
 In many ways, technology has been the catalyst for the trust transformation.
 Social sharing gives people deeper connections to companies, while digital platforms empower consumers to connect directly with peers, seek recommendations, and offer reviews.
 All of this helps users feel aligned with the brand.
 On the other hand, the same technologies spread misinformation and perpetuate fears that can destroy confidence.

 - Building ethical brands.
 Our research shows that brand reliance is highly impactful.
-When a customer trusts a brand, there are 72% chances that that person will put belief in their affiliate as well.
+When customers trust a brand, there are 72% chances that they will put belief in their affiliate as well.
 However, this also carries risk.
 Any company can quickly fall out of favour because of privacy abuses or ethical failures.
 Altogether, it means organisations must be carefully selective in their third-party relationships.